annotation/stam/README.md

 ## Introduction

 STAM is a data model for **stand-off text annotation**.
 The underlying premise is that any information on a text is represented as an *annotation*.
-We define an annotation as any kind of remark, classification/tagging on any particular portion(s) of a text, or on to the resource or annotation set as a whole, in which case we can interpret annotations as *metadata*.
+We define an annotation as any kind of remark, classification/tagging on any particular portion(s) of a text, or on the resource or annotation set as a whole, in which case we can interpret annotations as *metadata*.
 Additionally, rather than reference the text directly, annotations may point to other annotations (higher-order annotation).
 Examples of annotation may be linguistic annotation, structure/layout annotation, editorial annotation, technical annotation, or whatever comes to mind.
 Our model does not define any vocabularies whatsoever.

 The underlying resource is taken in its most bare form without further information; e.g. plain text (an ordered sequence of unicode points). *Any*